Sywooch/eshop/README.md

 Very simple eshop.
 As an example - the catalog of T-shirts.

+*phpMyAdmin or similar tool and a text editor as the Dashboard, a [payment system](https://money.yandex.ru/get/) or bank details as tools to accept payments.*

 ## Server Requirements
 Web server with PHP, [Yii Framework components](https://github.com/yiisoft/yii) and database that is supported by Yii Framework.
 [1]: images/logo.png